Cyb3r-Assassin/n4p/README.md

 Flexibility of ettercaps options have been preserved by allowing the user to change the options passed during execution.

-> Ettercap default switches are -Tq the user could simply change that value to -Tqz if they wanted to disable initial arp.
+> Ettercap default switches are -Tqz the user could simply change that value to -Tq if they wanted to enable initial arp.

 ![n4p.conf](http://i.imgur.com/gZ0aV5H.png)